 Although it may seem like they are small family businesses, it is generally not true, except for a few exceptions.

 They wouldn’t let us take a single picture during the visit to the factory.
 Still, I was able to get this one out at the distillery reception.

 It was a full day, so we only had to go back to Inverness, but instead of where we had come from, we decided to cross the Cairngorm National Park; the difference in kilometers is small and well worth it.

 The next day we started the tour of the North Coast 500.
 Here you have the first stage of this beautiful Scottish route.

 Where to sleep in Inverness or Drumnadrochit?

-As I told you above, we stayed at Drumnadrochit, it is a very small village that is next to Loch Ness.
-We really liked the experience, but if you are looking for something with a little more “nightlife”, then my recommendation is to stay at Inverness.
+As I told you above, we stayed at Drumnadrochit; it is a tiny village that is next to Loch Ness.
+We really liked the experience, but if you are looking for something with a little more “nightlife,” then my recommendation is to stay at Inverness.

-We did it at the end of the North Coast 500 and it was a better decision.
-Since in Inverness we had more to choose for dinner, take a beer and there are more variety of accommodations and prices.
+We did it at the end of the North Coast 500, and it was a better decision.
+Since we had more to choose from for dinner in Inverness, take a beer, and there are more variety of accommodations and prices.